Ares-Developers/Ares-docs/new/tiberium/chainreactions.rst

   Only if the damage to a cell is higher than this does an overlay with :tag:`Explodes=yes` explode.
 Below this value, the overlay stays intact.
   Defaults to :value:`0`.

-.. index: Overlay; Explodes=yes and a minimm damage.

 .. versionadded:: 0.5